 To burn wood like this, it takes several thousand volts.
 I use either 7,500 or 15,000 because that’s what my transformer can do.
 But anything above a few thousand will work.

 I use a neon sign transformer.
-They can be found surplus from a sign shop, or on ebay, etc. These are designed to withstand being run at a mostly-short-circuit (which is what happens in a neon tube).
+These are designed to withstand being run at a mostly-short-circuit (which is what happens in a neon tube).
 Newer models may have safety things to shut the power off if arcing happens.
 While that’s probably a good thing for something that will hang in a restaurant window, it is not a helpful feature for my sort of usage.

 I wired the 120v house-current side of my transformer with a switch, an indicator light, and a foot-switch.
 The double-switches give me good control over when it is on and when it isn’t.
 I set the foot switch well away from “the action” so if I need to move in, I have to step off the switch and it shuts things down.

 The wire on the high-voltage side does not need to be too heavy.
 Although the voltage is high, the current is relatively low.
 If this wire is too stiff it will fight me as I am trying to position things on the workpiece.
 I think I am using something like 16 or 18 gauge.
 I put alligator clips on both ends of the wires, so I can reposition things easily.